Become a Member

 The 51-credit-hour GPA is a weighted-average GPA.
 CPA Ontario multiplies the numerical grade of a given course by its credit-hour weight for CPA Ontario’s purposes; then sums up these results and divides the total by the total credit hours completed.
 For example, Introductory Accounting has a credit-hour weight of 3 and Micro Economics has a credit-hour weight of 1.5; assuming that the grades are 79 and 65 in each of these courses respectively, the GPA for CPA Ontario’s purposes is 74.33, that is [(79 × 3) + (65 × 1.5)] ÷ [3 + 1.5].

 A generic excel table to help one calculate a GPA is provided with the Grade Conversion Tables and Template in the Related Items box.

 The overall GPA is reported in the following format: XX.XX% and is NOT rounded up.

-A decision of the Registrar not to register or reregister an individual as a Student or to de-register a Student may be appealed by the individual or Student to the Institute’s Membership Committee.
+A decision of the Registrar not to register or reregister an individual as a Student or to de-register a Student may be appealed by the individual or Student to CPA Ontario’s Membership Committee.
 The parties to an appeal are the individual appealing and the Registrar.
-The appeal shall be conducted in accordance with the Institute’s Rules of Practice and Procedure.
+The appeal shall be conducted in accordance with CPA Ontario’s Rules of Practice and Procedure.
 The decision of the Membership Committee is final.